KaiHongTan/contacts_app_test/README.md

 Flutter application for Vimigo Technical Assessment by Tan Kai Hong

+Built and tested on Android, untested on iOS.

 All requirements of the storyline are fulfilled.

 Pub packages used: